Cost of Living Comparison Between Sweden and Australia Cost of Living Comparison Between Sweden and Australia

 Monthly Cost of Living

-Sweden is roughly 16% cheaper than Australia on average – the gap runs across housing, groceries, transport, and services.
+The cost of living in Sweden is roughly 16% lower than in Australia on average – the gap runs across housing, groceries, transport, and services.

 Currency